 What is Camp Jamie?

-Camp Jamie is a special weekend experience for grieving children ages
+Camp Jamie is a special opportunity for grieving children and adolescents

-about their feelings related to a death of someone special, and teaches
+to come together to talk about their feelings related to a death of someone

-them coping skills for dealing with those feelings.
+special, and learn coping skills for dealing with those feelings.
+Camp

 Who are the staff members?

 Camp Jamie staff includes professional bereavement counselors, specially

 trained volunteers and psychologists.
 Children accepted for weekend sleepever